Hertsmere (constituency): Current

-In 2021 the Boundary Commission for England, as part of the 2023 Periodic Review of Westminster constituencies, published draft changes to constituency boundaries.
+In 2021 the Boundary Commission for England, as part of the 2023 review of Westminster constituencies, published draft changes to constituency boundaries.
 On 8 November 2022, the final draft of the Boundary Commission's proposals was published, following consultation.
 The revised Hertsmere CC (County Constituency) was as proposed in the previous draft and became effective for the 2024 general election.
 Although the electorate of the constituency was within 5% of the new 'electoral quota' of 73,393, the commission proposed that changes be made to enable neighbouring constituencies to remain within the electoral range.
 The borough ward of Bushey North, previously in the Hertsmere constituency, joined the Watford constituency and the Welwyn Hatfield borough ward of Northaw and Cuffley, previously in the Broxbourne constituency, joined Hertsmere.
 The new Hertsmere constituency contains an electorate of approximately 73,256.

 Hertsmere consists of the major towns and villages of Bushey, Radlett, Potters Bar and Borehamwood, elevated settlements above the headwaters of the River Colne which forms much of the northern border.
 Bushey borders Watford and the London Borough of Harrow to the west and south west, while Potters Bar borders Barnet and Broxbourne on the east.
 Borehamwood is just south-east of the centre, the largest town in the constituency — in the north and centre is Radlett, separated by two large villages and farms from St Albans to the north.